netevert/pockint/README.md

 </p>
 </details>

-More API and input integrations are planned for the future.
+More APIs and input integrations are planned for the future.
 Consult the [roadmap](https://github.com/netevert/pockint/milestones) to check out what's brewing or [propose](https://github.com/netevert/pockint/issues) your own favourite API/input.

 ## Credits